jrief/django-admin-sortable2/docs/source/usage.rst

 * :class:`~django.db.models.SmallIntegerField`

-In addition to the recommended fields, :class:`~django.db.models.DecimalField` or :class:`~django.db.models.FloatField` may work, but haven't been testest.
+In addition to the recommended fields, :class:`~django.db.models.DecimalField` or :class:`~django.db.models.FloatField` may work, but haven't been tested.

 .. warning:: Do not make this field unique!
 See below why.